OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

     - Securing Your Web Server (Patterns and Practices), Microsoft Corporation, January 2004
     - IIS Security and Programming Countermeasures, by Jason Coombs
     - From Blueprint to Fortress: A Guide to Securing IIS 5.0, by John Davis, Microsoft Corporation, June 2001
-    - Secure Internet Information Services 5 Checklist, by Michael Howard, Microsoft Corporation, June 2000
+    - Secure IIS 5 Checklist, by Michael Howard, Microsoft Corporation, June 2000
 - Red Hat’s (formerly Netscape’s) iPlanet
     - Guide to the Secure Configuration and Administration of iPlanet Web Server, Enterprise Edition 4.1, by James M Hayes, The Network Applications Team of the Systems and Network Attack Center (SNAC), NSA, January 2001
 - WebSphere